2019 Service Projects:

 Quilts are used for “Tummy Time,” where parents and babies play together on the floor.
 These should be brightly colored and 48” x 48” or larger.

-Eagle’s Nest: Count = 10 quilts, 3 table runners and 1 wall hanging.
+Eagle’s Healing Nest: Count = 10 quilts, 3 table runners and 1 wall hanging.

 Twin-sized bed quilts (approx. 60” x 80”) for Veterans staying at Eagle’s Nest, a home for healing in Sauk Centre.
 They may take the quilts with them when they leave.
 Also needed are pillowcases that match the quilts, and items for their silent auction at Nest Fest in the fall.